Information and discussion on all aspects of British photographic history

 Added by Michael Pritchard on June 12, 2018 at 18:30 — No Comments

 We are looking for a specialist to set up and lead a new photographs department within a thriving and expanding Auction House.
-Our client is aiming to establish themselves in the middle market for the sale of photographs that span the history of the medium but which may initially focus on modern,…Continue
+Our client is aiming to establish themselves in the middle market for the sale of photographs that span the history of the medium but which may initially focus on modern, post-war and contemporary photography.

 Added by Michael Pritchard on June 12, 2018 at 18:28 — No Comments

 Richard Ovenden's lecture will explore the life and work of one of the greatest innovators in the history of the photography.
-John Thomson was the first to photograph the ruins of Angkor Wat, the first Western photographer to travel extensively in the interior of China, and the first…Continue
+John Thomson was the first to photograph the ruins of Angkor Wat, the first Western photographer to travel extensively in the interior of China, and the first photojournalist to document the lives of everyday people on the…Continue

 Added by Michael Pritchard on June 9, 2018 at 20:00 — No Comments